Mari Gilbert: Biography

 Gilbert was an advocate for her daughter, Shannan, a 24-year-old woman from New Jersey who disappeared in May 2010.
 The investigation of Shannan's disappearance led to the discovery of the remains of 10 homicide victims scattered along Ocean Parkway in New York.
 Investigators believed that Shannan died of an accidental drowning that was unrelated to the crimes of the Long Island serial killer, but Gilbert challenged the finding and fought to have the case reopened as a murder investigation.
 An independent autopsy sought by Gilbert's family found that Shannan may have been strangled to death.
 Gilbert and her other daughters, Sarra and Sherre, frequently appeared on television shows discussing the case.

 Death

 Gilbert was stabbed to death by her 27-year-old daughter Sarra in Sarra's apartment building on Warren Street in Ellenville, New York, on July 23, 2016.
 Her daughter suffered from schizophrenia, with one report claiming that she "had voices in her head telling her to carry out the crime."
-Sarra was charged with second-degree murder and fourth-degree possession of a weapon, convicted of murder, and sentenced to 25 years in prison in August 2017.
+Sarra was charged with second-degree murder and fourth-degree possession of a weapon, convicted of murder, and sentenced to 25 years to life in prison in August 2017.
 She is imprisoned at the Bedford Hills Correctional Facility for Women.